 He is going to be sharing all about what is a 15 Minute City and why this concept will boost the local community and promote healthier and robust living conditions in an urban setting.

-Whether that’s by walking or biking but really just building local, localized communities where everything can happen within a short walk.
+Whether that’s by walking or biking but really just building local, localised communities where everything can happen within a short walk.

 How did the idea of building Good Space as a work club came about?

-And I didn’t live in the central city so about a couple of times a week, decide, I don’t really feel like going in today so I’ll just walk around the corner to my local coffee shop and work there.
+And I didn’t live in the central city so a couple of times a week I didn’t really feel like going in today so I’ll just walk around the corner to my local coffee shop and work there.

-And so that was sort of the genesis of the idea of doing this and then as we learn more about how cities work and community and really how do we build community.
+And so that was sort of the genesis of the idea of doing this and then as we learnt more about how cities work we really worked out how we build community.

 Bernie J Mitchel 0:03